DipankarDandapat/dipankardandapat/README.md

 ## 🌟 Summary

 Experienced Software Quality Engineer with a proven track record of ensuring the highest standards of software quality throughout the development lifecycle.
-With 6 years of hands-on experience, I have successfully implemented and maintained effective testing processes, identified and resolved defects, and collaborated with cross-functional teams to deliver high-quality software products.
+With 8+ years of hands-on experience, I have successfully implemented and maintained effective testing processes, identified and resolved defects, and collaborated with cross-functional teams to deliver high-quality software products.

 ## 🚀 Professional Experience

 ### mPokket Financial Services Private Limited, Bengaluru, IND
-*Senior Software Quality Engineer*
+*Lead Software Quality Engineer*
 *August 2020 - Present*

 - 🏆 Led the quality assurance efforts for multiple software projects, ensuring adherence to industry standards and best practices.